 Ms Cox’s past positions include Solicitor at the Office of the Public Solicitor, Port Moresby, Senior Criminal Solicitor at the Central Australian and then Northern Australian Aboriginal Legal Aid Services, Barrister at Owen Dixon Chambers, Melbourne, Principal Family Lawyer and then Principal Criminal Lawyer with the Northern Territory Legal Aid Commission and Hearing Commissioner with Human Rights and Equal Opportunity Commission.

 Ms Cox was appointed Queen’s Counsel in 2002 and is a Fellow of the Charles Darwin University Law School.
+In 2019 Ms Cox was awarded Medal of the Order of Australia for her services to law.

 Mr Chris Fennell